eclipsesource/efxclipse-fxgl/README.md

 #### Java Side

-Create a JavaFX Application and add the **at.bestsolution.fxgl** bridge jar to the project.
+Create a JavaFX Application and add the **org.eclipse.efxclipse.fxgl** bridge jar to the project.
 Then you can add a `GLSurface` node to your scene graph.

 Also you need to create an JNI entry point to start your own native part.